AlienVault OTX

 Configuring AlienVault OTX to Work with D3 SOAR

-You do not need an OTX API Key for checking general information about an indicator.
-If necessary, you can obtain your OTX API Key from https://otx.alienvault.com/api.
+An OTX API Key is not required to access general information about an indicator.
+When needed, the OTX API Key can be obtained from OTX DirectConnect API - LevelBlue - Open Threat Exchange.
 Each account is limited to one OTX API Key.

 Configuring D3 SOAR to Work with AlienVault OTX